piscue/centos-hateoas-vagrant-k8s/Readme.md

 vagrant up
 ```

-This will create 3 VM running CentOS, two of them running the hateoas
-spring boot example, and one using HAProxy two balance load between the network

-two access to the Load Balancer just point the browser to:
+For accessing to the Load Balancer just point the browser to:

 https://192.168.15.20/customers